Collect Tines audit Logs

-This document explains how to ingest Tines Audit Logs to Google Security Operations using Amazon S3.
+This document explains how to ingest Tines audit Logs to Google Security Operations using Google Cloud Storage.

 Before you begin